edgio-docs/edgio-docs/src/guides/performance/getting_started.md

         ![Rule with 1 Feature](/images/v7/performance/rules-rule-with-2-features.png)

+#### Rule #2: Path-Specific Caching Policy

 We will now create a rule that applies a different caching policy for requests whose relative path starts with `/news/`.
-In order to allow this rule to override your default caching policy, it needs to be positioned below it.
+In order to allow this rule to override your default caching policy, it needs to be positioned below your initial rule.

 1. Add a rule by clicking **+ Add Rule**.
 2. Define the type of requests to which this rule will be applied.